arashatt/link-stash/README.md

 ---------

-You know what, I also tried to commit myself to those aforementions trancendetal goals. contemplation on divinity.
+You know what, I also tried to commit myself to those aforementioned trancendetal goals. contemplation on divinity.
 How to be more articulate?
 How can I fully express myself?
 I am full of doubt.

 Do you think I still have to believe in delayed gratification?
 It's a lie, DO what every you want to do in your life now.